The Short of It

 - ...and the list continues

-Over the last decade in this, my first career, I've had countless amazing experiences that amaze me.
+Over the last decade in this, my first career, I've had countless amazing experiences.
 I've met incredible people and have many dozens I call friends across so many industries. (subtle plug for Ping... 😉)

 The way I see it, I learned to be a mechanic of computers, software, networks, infrastructure, and a people leader.